dzhavat/dzhavat.github.io/_posts/2019-07-22-getting-productive-with-git-checkout.md

 Here’s a use case that I might have during my work.

 Say I’m on a `new-feature` branch and have some changes, not related to the current task, I want to transfer to a new branch.
-Simply using `git checkout -b new-awesome-feature` will not help me because all commits made thus far will follow as well.
+Using `git checkout -b new-awesome-feature` will not help me because all commits made thus far will follow as well.
 In those scenarios my workflow was:

 1. Stash everything.
 2. Switch to the branch I want to base the new one off.